-- (3) During the development of the Strategic Intermodal System Plan and the development of all subsequent updates, the department shall provide metropolitan planning organizations, regional planning councils, local governments, transportation providers, affected public agencies, and citizens with an opportunity to participate in and comment on the development of the proposed plan or update. - (4) The Strategic Intermodal System Plan shall include the following: - (a) A needs assessment. - (b) A project prioritization process. - 2492 (c) A map of facilities designated as Florida Strategic 2493 Intermodal System facilities and facilities that are emerging in
+339.65, may make recommendations to the Secretary of Transportation to periodically add facilities to or delete 2 3 facilities from the Strategic Intermodal System based upon 4 adopted criteria.
+5 Section 33.
+Section 339.64, Florida Statutes, is 6 created to read: 7 339.64 Strategic Intermodal System Plan. --8 (1) The department shall develop, in cooperation with 9 metropolitan planning organizations, regional planning councils, local governments, and other transportation 10 11 providers, a Strategic Intermodal System Plan.
+The plan shall be consistent with the Florida Transportation Plan developed 12 pursuant to s.
+339.155 and shall be updated at least once 13 14 every 5 years, subsequent to updates of the Florida 15 Transportation Plan.
+During the development of the Strategic Intermodal 16 17 System Plan and the development of all subsequent updates, the 18 department shall provide metropolitan planning organizations, 19 regional planning councils, local governments, transportation providers, affected public agencies, and citizens with an 20 opportunity to participate in and comment on the development 21 of the proposed plan or update.
+22 23 (3) The Strategic Intermodal System Plan shall include 24 the following: 25 (a) A needs assessment. (b) A project prioritization process.
+26 27 (c) A map of facilities designated as Strategic in importance that are likely to be designated as part of the

+Intermodal System facilities and facilities that are emerging